pedrovelho/regale-nixos-compose/bebida/README.md

 ## Usage

 Now you can use OAR and K3s with Bebida enabled.
-On the server wtach the k3s nodes to state with `k get nodes -w`, you should see:
+On the server watch the k3s nodes to state with `k get nodes -w`, you should see:
 ```bash
 [root@server:~]# k get nodes -w